Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Method

 Upon completion of the iteration, the final reconstructed image is generated by applying the Filtered Back Projection (FBP) algorithm for back projection.
 The expression for this process is as follows:

-In summary, the iterative reconstruction phase of SWARM is illustrated in Fig. \ref{train+test}(c).
-The models are trained by embedding random masks in the sinogram and employing random high-frequency strategies in the sinogram wavelet domain to capture the prior distributions of global information and detailed features.
-During reconstruction, the numerical SDE solver and Langevin dynamics are iteratively updated to obtain high-quality full-view projection data is gradually obtained.
+In summary, the iterative reconstruction stage of SWARM is shown in Fig. \ref{train+test}(c).
+In the actual reconstruction, through the iterative updates of the numerical SDE solver and the Langevin dynamics, high-quality full-view projection data is gradually obtained.
 Algorithm \ref{alg1} provides a detailed description of both the training process and the reconstruction stage.

-\section{EXPERIMENT}
+\section{Experiment}